 Contractor Disappears After Receiving Payment

-Sometimes, a contractor may disappear after receiving an initial payment or being paid in full by the property owner.
-This abandonment is often the result of fraud, and victims may find themselves compelled to pursue monetary damages to reclaim their funds.
+Sometimes, a contractor may disappear after receiving an initial payment or being paid in full by the homeowner.
+This abandonment is often the result of fraud, and victims may be compelled to pursue monetary damages to reclaim their funds.

 Payment disputes can also lead to contractor abandonment.
 If a contractor feels they are not being paid fairly or if there are disagreements over the supply costs or labor, they may stop work until the dispute is resolved.